2001: A Space Odyssey: Re-releases

 The film was re-released in 1974, 1977, 1980 and 1993.
 In 2001, a restoration of the 70 mm version was screened at the Ebert's Overlooked Film Festival, and the production was also reissued to selected film houses in North America, Europe and Asia.

-For the film's 50th anniversary, Warner Bros. struck new 70mm prints from printing elements made directly from the original film negative.
+For the film's 50th anniversary, Warner Bros. struck new 70 mm prints from printing elements made directly from the original film negative.
 This was done under the supervision of film director Christopher Nolan, who has spoken of 2001's influence on his career.
-Following a showing at the 2018 Cannes Film Festival introduced by Nolan, the film had a limited worldwide release at select 70mm-equipped theatres in the summer of 2018, followed by a one-week run in North American IMAX theatres (including five locations equipped with 70 mm IMAX projectors).
+Following a showing at the 2018 Cannes Film Festival introduced by Nolan, the film had a limited worldwide release at select 70 mm-equipped theatres in the summer of 2018, followed by a one-week run in North American IMAX theatres (including five locations equipped with 70 mm IMAX projectors).

-On 3 December 2018, an 8K Ultra-high definition television version of the film was reported to have been broadcast in select theatres and shopping-mall demonstration stations in Japan.
+On 3 December 2018, an 8K Ultra-high definition television version of the film was reported to have been broadcast in selected cinemas and shopping-mall demonstration stations in Japan.